mui/material-ui/docs/pages/blog/react-server-components.md

+---
-# Understanding React Server Components
+title: Understanding React Server Components

-<p class="description">Learn how RSCs relate to server-side and client-side rendering, and how component libraries like Material UI are adapting.</p>
+description: Learn how RSCs relate to client-side and server-side rendering, and how component libraries like Material UI are adapting.

-## Introduction
+date: 2023-11-30T00:00:00.000Z
+authors: ['samuelsycamore']
+card: false
+tags: ['Product']
+---

+## A new paradigm for React

 ## Client-side rendering